nanogiants/nanogiants-docs/docs/projectSetup/iOS/checklist_iOS.md

 [Apple Developer Portal](https://developer.apple.com/account/resources/)

-1. Load the NanoGiants GmbH Developer Certificate, and add it into your Keychain.
+1. Load the NanoGiants GmbH iOS Distribution Certificate from our 1Password vault, and add it to your Keychain.
-2. add identifiers for the different environments.
+2. Add identifiers for the different environments.
-3. add provisioning profiles for the different environments.
+3. Add provisioning profiles for the different environments.

 ## Xcode
 ### Create an empty base project in Xcode.